jMetal/jMetalSP/README.md

 * `Status`: Status of the road.
 * `DataAsOf`: Timestamp of the data.
 * `LinkPoints`: List of the GPS coordinates of this path, separated by commas.
 However this data is not always complete as it seems to be a limit in the number of characters of the field.
 * `EncodedPolyline`: The list of GPS coordinates, but encoded using the Google Encoded Polyline Format (https://developers.google.com/maps/documentation/utilities/polylinealgorithm).
 This format allows to include all the points encoded in a smaller string.
-The decoding is made in the class `org.uma.jmetalsp.application.biobjectivetsp.runner.mod2016.newyorktraffic.data.GoogleDecode`.
+The decoding is made in the class `org.uma.jmetalsp.application.biobjectivetsp.runner.newyorktraffic.data.GoogleDecode`.
 The list of coordinates is used to generate the nodes and edges of the graph.
 * `LinkName`: Name of the address of the camera.

 ### Generate the input files for the problem